adamdecaf/networking-class/notes/Chapter4.md

     d_x(y): cost of least-cost path from x to y then
     d_x(y) = min_v { c(x,y) + d_v(y) } // Minimum of the routers you know about

+BGP - Border Gateway Protocol
+- eBGP: Obtain information from neihboring ASs (external BGP)
+- iBGP: Propagate reachability information to all internal routers (internal BGP)
+- Sessions: Exchanging messages to other peers
+-- AS-PATH: Contains ASs through which prefix advertisement has passed -- NEXT-HOP: Indicated specific internal-AS router to next hop AS.

+BGP Messages
+- OPEN: Opens TCP connection to peer and auth sender
+- UPDATE: advertises new path
+- KEEPALIVE: Keep the connecion alive in the absence of UPDATES
+- NOTIFICATION: Reports errors in pervious msg.
+(Also used to close the connection)